H4NM/WhoYouCalling/README.md

 </details>

 ## Features:
-- Can start and monitor an executable or listen to an already running process
+- Can start and monitor an executable
+- Can monitor an already running process
+- Can monitor additional related processes based on executable names
 - Records TCPIP activities made by a processes, netflow style.
 - Records DNS requests and responses made and retrieved by applications
 - Creates a full packet capture .pcap file per process
 - Can apply strict filtering to only record TCPIP activity being sent from the process.
 This is applied to the recorded .pcap
 - Can be automated with a timer
 - By default all monitoring is applied to all spawned child processes.
-- Results can be exported to JSON
+- Process and DNS results can be exported to JSON
 - Can generate a Wireshark DFL filter per process.
 - Can generate a BPF filter per process.